spacetelescope/jwst/docs/jwst/stpipe/user_pipeline.rst

 Each Step in a pipeline can also have pre- and post-hooks associated.
-Hooks themselves are Step instances, but there are some conveniences provided to make them easier to specify in a configuration file.
+Hooks themselves are Step instances, but there are some conveniences provided to make them easier to specify in a parameter file.

 Pre-hooks are run right before the Step.
 The inputs to the pre-hook are the same as the inputs to their parent Step.